nomnom/HDR/README.md

 # HDR
 HDR Beleuchtung von realen Objekten mit einem LDR Bildschirm für fotografische Anwendungen

+A system for piece wise reconstruction of a photographic HDR illumination using a tracked LDR display

 Read thesis here: [ausarbeitung.pdf (15MB)](https://github.com/nomnom/HDR/raw/master/Ausarbeitung/ausarbeitung.pdf)

-This repo is only for my reference.
+Note: This repo is only for my reference.
 Things like libraries and captured data have been stripped out so don't expect it to work.